 This course focuses on the history of makeup and basic approaches to applying makeup for the stage and screen.
+Makeup supplies will be studied as well as techniques for corrective, old-age, character, stylized and special effects makeup.

 THEA 2204 Advanced Theatre Studio 3 credits Prerequisite: Permission of Instructor